-These activities are alluring and complacency pushes us toward them, so we tend to spend more time than we should in our Zones of Despair.
+These activities are alluring and pleasurable, and Complacency pushes us toward them, so we tend to spend more time than we should doing them.

-The border between the Zone of Despair and the rest of the Danger Zone is the Sanity Line:
+The border between your Zone of Despair and the rest of your Danger Zone is your Sanity Line:

-The Sanity Line protects us from doing uncomfortable and dangerous shit like smoking fentanyl, gambling our entire fortunes on a single bet, stabbing ourselves in the legs with pencils, and trying to run across busy highways blindfolded.
+The Sanity Line protects you from doing uncomfortable and dangerous nonsense like smoking fentanyl, gambling your entire fortune on a single bet, stabbing yourself in the leg with a pencil, or trying to run across busy highways blindfolded.

-Some idiots push their Sanity Line.
-They think they’re “getting out of their comfort zones,” so it’s a good thing to do.
+Some idiots push their Sanity Line thinking they’re “getting out of their Comfort Zones,” so it’s a good thing to do.
 It’s not.
 It’s insane.
-Doing so only moves your comfort zone further away from its potential.
+Never push your Sanity Line.
+Doing so only pushes your Comfort Zone further away from its Potential.

 The Strategies for Expanding Your Comfort Zone

-Now that we know the not-so-obvious obstacles that make expanding into our full potential a never-ending challenge, let’s look at some not-so-obvious ways to overcome them.
+Now that we know the obstacles that make expanding our Comfort Zones into our full Potential so challenging, let’s look at how to overcome them.

-By shifting the borders between our potential and our Delusion Bubbles, our False Fences of Identity:
+By shifting the border between your Potential and your Delusion Bubbles.
+This is called your False Fences of Identity:

-The False Fence of Identity is formed by us thinking we’re someone we’re not or having limiting identities.
+The False Fence of Identity is formed by thinking you’re someone you’re not or by having limiting identities.

-To give you an example on the latter, I used to self-identify as a “shy guy.”
+To give you a personal example of the latter, I used to self-identify as a “shy guy.”
 And I acted accordingly by keeping to myself and keeping my mouth shut.
-I didn’t think I could do anything about it, so I couldn’t see my true, full potential.
+I didn’t think I could do anything about it, so I couldn’t see my true, full Potential.

 Books are one way to push your identity fence.
 Others include:

 - Trial and error.
-For instance, my pretirement misadventures taught me I’m not caught up to be a big time startup CEO.
-I’m better suited being an excellent CEO of My Life and showing others how to be the same.
+For instance, my pretirement misadventures taught me I’m not caught up to be a big-time startup CEO.
+I’m better suited as an excellent CEO of My Life and showing others how to be the same.

 - Outside feedback.
-Find demotivational speakers who will tell you to “fuck your dreams if they’re not yours,” as Charlamagne Tha God so eloquently puts it.
-Also, listen carefully for when people tell you you’re doing something special.
-And, thirdly, ask family and friends where they think your potential lies.
+Find demotivational speakers who will tell you to “f*ck your dreams if they’re not yours,” as Charlamagne Tha God eloquently puts it.
+Also, listen carefully for when people tell you you’re doing something special so you know to look harder in that direction for your Potential.
+Thirdly, ask family and friends where they think your Potential lies.

-When you have a good idea of where your potential lies, it’s a matter off pushing the edges of your comfort zone to get it there.
-That border is the Fulfillment Frontier:
+When you have a good idea of where your Potential lies, it’s a matter of pushing the edges of your Comfort Zone to get it there.
+That border is your Fulfillment Frontier:

 You may or may not have noticed, but I’ve been pushing my Fulfillment Frontier with this post.
 I’ve never used diagrams to explain a concept before.
 It feels uncomfortable.
-But I know it’s in the direction of my potential, so I’m powering through complacency to try it.
+But I know it’s in the direction of my Potential, so I’m powering through the Force of Complacency to try it.

 There are endless strategies for pushing your fulfillment frontier.
-The better you know your potential, the better you’ll know what to do.
-This blog and my newsletter share a bunch of my best suggestions.
+The better you know your Potential, the better you’ll know what to do.
+This blog and my newsletter share a bunch of my favorite suggestions.
 Check those later, if you want.

-Plenty of people don’t believe these activities are truly in my comfort zone.
+Plenty of people don’t believe these activities are truly in my Comfort Zone.
 And they don’t think there’s any way they could be comfortable doing the same.
-But it’s true.
+But that’s BS.
 I’m not special.
 Anyone can do it.

 Relative to Your Past and Future Selves

-Reminding myself of how uncomfortable I used to be many of the things I now do comfortably is similarly motivating.
+It’s also self-motivating to remind yourself how uncomfortable you used to be doing many of the things you now do comfortably.

-And this encourages me to pass on the favor to my future self.
-I’m going to make sure that lucky guy has one helluva swanky comfort zone.
+For example, I can think back to Young Chris, who didn’t speak other languages and got nervous calling strangers on the phone.
+My Comfort Zone’s grown a lot since then.
+Not only does this make me feel proud of my efforts, but it also encourages me to pass on the favor to my future self.
+I’m going to make sure that lucky guy has one helluva swanky Comfort Zone.

 Eventually, I hope it to look more like this:

 It’ll take time and effort to get there.
 But that’s life.
-There’s truly nothing better to do.
-I look forward to the challenge.
+There’s truly nothing better to do, and I look forward to the challenge.